avnit/user-security/group/Readme.md

 # Read Me First
 The following was discovered as part of building this project:

-* This project uses 'com.asbsolutionsusers.users' instead.
+* This project uses 'com.asbsolutionsusers.users'.

 # Getting Started

-Dockerfile
+* Dockerfile
-maven build
+* maven build

 To build project locally run
 * maven package